jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`no motion`       :red:`wrong code`      :red:`OFF`
   =====================  =====================  =====================

-  outputs :green:`ON` if the :green:`right code` is entered, it does not care about motion.
+  outputs :green:`ON` only if the :green:`right code` is entered, it does not care about motion.
 How is the :green:`right code` entered without motion?

 * :ref:`converse_non_implication<test_converse_non_implication>`: ``return (not first) and second``